 In our environment, we basically run winrm quickconfig on all our machines, for those not joined to a domain we also add them to the TrustedHosts list.
 For machines not joined to a domain, there's an added difficulty if you are using the IP address instead of the Host name, it definitely offers a few challenges.

-This is a lot of information to go over, please contact us if you hit a hurdle.
-That is email@example.com .
+This is a lot of information to go over, please contact us at firstname.lastname@example.org if you hit a hurdle.

 Ensure the user account has the necessary permissions to access a computer remotely Securing a Remote WMI Connection (Windows).

 You can also find troubleshoot tips in WMI Troubleshooting (Windows).

 Invalid Class WMI or WMI class not found on Windows Server 2003.
 On Windows Server 2003, Win32_Product is not enabled by default.
 You can enable it by following the steps provided in the link below: